blockchainsllc/portis-example/README.md

 #### Instructions

 > WARNING: There is a lot of script wizardry used to bundle three different modified packages into one example.
-So if it doesn't work -> it doesn't work. make sure you have `v10.17.0` of Node and `v6.11.3` of npm.
+So if it doesn't work -> it doesn't work. make sure you have `v10.17.0` of Node and `v6.11.3` of npm and `v1.21.1` of yarn.

 **TL;DR:**
 ```